Richa08Pandey/Delta_Practice/README.md

 # Delta_Practice
-This is basically for practising git/github
+This is basically for practising git/github.
+# made by richa pandey
+This is done by richa pandey.